zyriab/verify-recaptcha/README.md

       - Check "Configure cross-origin resource sharing (CORS)"
 4. In the tab "Configuration":
     - Function URL: click "Edit" on the top-right.
+      - Allow origin: You can add your domains (one per line) or keep the wildcard character (*) in order to allow all origins (not recommended)
       - Under "Allow headers", click "Add new value" and type in `content-type`.
       - Under "Allow methods", check "POST".
 5. In the "Environment variables" menu section (on the left):